Early Signs of Heroin Addiction

 In addition, heroin gives users a feeling of euphoria and increased well-being, and they will not practice safe sex.
 Heroin addicts are therefore at an increased risk of contracting and spreading STIs and STDs.

 Heroin use among young adults is rising, and the effects on the individual, their families, and society at large are devastating.
 Recovered addicts may experience long-term, adverse health consequences related to their drug use.
-The sooner they can seek treatment and heal, the less likely they are to experience any lifelong, damaging effects of heroin use.
+The sooner they can seek heroin treatment options and heal, the less likely they are to experience any lifelong, damaging effects of heroin use.

 With a medical detox facility, addicts can safely withdraw from the drug.
 The medical staff is on-call 24/7 to help them with painful and distressing symptoms.
 Addicts can be prescribed legal drugs to lessen the severity of withdrawal symptoms, and this will, in turn, lower their risk of relapse.